joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

 query language against Graphs -- someting similar to [SQL](https://en.wikipedia.org/wiki/SQL) for relational DBs.
 With Emil's announcement [openCypher](https://www.opencypher.org) was born.
 Here we'll talk about how to use openCypher generally and in the context of the product recommendation proof of concept (POC) I've been building with [RedisGraph](http://redisgraph.io).

+This post is broken up into the following sections...

+- A very brief overview of graphs
+- Specifics of this e-Commerce-related graph generation POC
+- Basics of querying
+- Queries related to common questions of e-Commerce data
+- Product recommendation queries
+- What's next
+- Additional reading materials

 ### Graph Basics

-I won't dive into an exhaustive explanation of graphs here (see [Wikipedia](https://en.wikipedia.org/wiki/Graph_(abstract_data_type))), but, in very broad strokes they are structures composed of nodes and relationships.
+[Graphs](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) are, very simply put, structures composed of nodes and relationships, or edges.
 Relationships connect nodes and can be directed.
 There are also [many different types](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Types_of_graphs) of graphs.
-Redis Graph specifically is a directed, labeled multigraph where both nodes and relationships are labeled.
-Nodes and labels can and often do contain properties like columns in a SQL-db or keys in a document store.
-Generally speaking, graphs accel at deriving information from the interconnectedness of data -- as opposed to SQL or document systems where similar queries would require joining many tables or linking many collections.
+Redis Graph is a directed, labeled, [multigraph](https://en.wikipedia.org/wiki/Multigraph) where both nodes and relationships are typed -- nodes with labels and edges with types.
+Nodes and edges can and often do contain properties like columns in a SQL-db or keys in a document store.
+Generally speaking, graphs excel at deriving information from the interconnectedness of data -- as opposed to SQL or document systems where similar queries would require joining many tables or linking many collections.

 Consider the following output from [RedisInsight](https://redislabs.com/redisinsight/) on a graph created from my commerce recommendation [POC tooling](http://github.com/joshdurbin/redis-graph-commerce-poc) (the process for generating it is outlined in [this post]({{< ref "/posts/2020-4-redis-graph-product-recommendation-generator-revamped.md" >}})):

 ![image](/img/2020-5-redis-graph-product-recommendation-opencypher/subgraph.png)

-The center-most light-green node with the giant red arrow pointing at it is a node of type `person` and is the center point for this graph expansion.
-In this example, a `person`-labeled node has relationships with many `product`-labeled nodes by three paths:
+The centered, light green node with the giant red arrow pointing at it is a `person`-labeled node and is the center point for this graph expansion.
+In total, there are three node "varieties" created in this POC:

+1. `person`-labeled nodes (again, shown in light green)
+2. `product`-labeled nodes shown in dark green
+3. `order`-labeled nodes in dark blue

+The edges in the system exist to represent the following actions or connections:

-1. When the `person` _viewed_ a `product`
+1. When a `person` _views_ a `product` -- shown as yellow directed lines
-2. When the `person` _added a product_ to their cart
+2. When a `person` _adds a product_ to their cart -- shown as cyan directed lines
-3. When the `person` placed (_transacted_) an `order` which _contained_ the product
+3. When a `person` places (_transacts_) an `order` which _contains_ a product -- shown as blue directed lines

-In addition to these patterns in the graph, `view` and `addtocart` edges exist between nodes when a product is viewed or added to the cart.
 To keep the sample dataset as realistic as possible, `addtocart` edges are only created from a subset of the `view` edges that exist between a `person` and `product` node.
-These circumstances highlight Redis Graphs ability or utility as a [multigraph](https://en.wikipedia.org/wiki/Multigraph) -- when any node has parallel edges between itself and another node.

 All of the relationships in this POC and post are directed, which are denoted by the arrows in the graph visualization.

 ### Graph Generation